dcunited001/dcunited001.github.io/_posts/2016-05-17-the-death-of-creativity.md

 ## Memetics and Epimemetics

-Genres of music and other forms of art inspire subcultures to arise.
-And our culture becomes more fragmented, psychologically and sociologically.
+Genres of music and art forms inspire subcultures to arise and diversify.
+Then, our culture becomes more fragmented, psychologically and sociologically.
 Memetically, this changes how people are psychologically structured and the degree to which their psyches can be predicted.

-The exponential variation of memes decreases their viability and alters their epimemetic behaviors.
+The exponential variation of memes decreases their viability.
+They are less likely to persist and this alters their epimemetic behavior.
 Epimemetics is to memes as epidemiology is to disease.
-For the most part, with increased number and decreased viability, it becomes very difficult for much to rise to the top to become a touchstone.
+For the most part, with increased number and decreased viability, it's challenging for any memes to rise to the top to become a touchstone.
 And there would be very few touchstones universally pervading society.

 #### Everything Old Is New Again